UrbanCode/velocity-plugins-index/README.md

 * `plugins`: A directory containing a list of directories of plugins by `pluginId`.
 Each plugin directory should have an `info.json` and `releases.json` file.

   * `info.json`: A file containing a JSON object of general information about the plugin that will help users identify if they want to install the plugin to their instance of UrbanCode Velocity.
-  * `releases.json`: A file containing a JSON array of release objects, each release object contianing the information necessary to install the release and some optional notes to help users identify if they should upgrade to that plugin version in their instance of UrbanCode Velocity.
+  * `releases.json`: A file containing a JSON array of release objects, each release object containing the information necessary to install the release and some optional notes to help users identify if they should upgrade to that plugin version in their instance of UrbanCode Velocity.

-* `index.json`: A file generated based on the `plugins` directory contents, contianing a JSON object with keys for each `pluginId` and values contianing the plugin general information and latest release information.
+* `index.json`: A file generated based on the `plugins` directory contents, containing a JSON object with keys for each `pluginId` and values containing the plugin general information and latest release information.

-* `src`: A directory contianing the scripts required to generate the `index.json` file, as well as lint that file and the `plugins` directory contents to ensure everything is in sync.
+* `src`: A directory containing the scripts required to generate the `index.json` file, as well as lint that file and the `plugins` directory contents to ensure everything is in sync.

 ## JSON Structures